Rent vs Buy: The Definitive Guide

 It is hard to predict the future, and you may want to stay in one place and have the financial prowess to do so.
 However, you must examine your current life position and see whether it will change in a couple of years from now.
 If it will, you should expect your housing requirements to change too – which may mean holding off purchasing a home.

-Renting an apartment, check out here as an example, affords you time to figure out what you would have in your home.
-Also, it offers you a chance to evaluate your budgeting requirements as well as the kind of home that augers well with your lifestyle.
+Renting an apartment affords you time to figure out what you would your future holds and where exactly you want to reside.
+It also offers you a chance to evaluate your budgeting requirements as well as the kind of home that augers well with your lifestyle.
+Plus, it gives you time to get your finances in order and if you don’t have savings or qualify for a mortgage this gives you time to work save money and figure out the steps you need to take to qualify for a mortgage.

 Weigh the Risks